Eklavya foundation: Kishore Bharti

-Narmadapuram Science Teaching Programme (NSTP)
+Hoshangabad Science Teaching Programme (HSTP)

-NSTP can be traced back to 1972 when a group of people consisting of scientists, engineers, educationists and social activists from two voluntary organizations Kishore Bharti and Friends Rural Center decided to implement on ground, an innovative and interactive model of school science teaching which till then remained on papers as part of policy directives.
-The primary objective of NSTP was to determine the extent to which the existing system of government schooling could accommodate the innovative changes for teaching science.
-NSTP thus was introduced in village schools to investigate whether it would be feasible to introduce the ‘discovery’ approach to learning science in place of the traditional textbook-centred ‘learning by rote ‘ methodology.
+HSTP can be traced back to 1972 when a group of people consisting of scientists, engineers, educationists and social activists from two voluntary organizations Kishore Bharti and Friends Rural Center decided to implement on ground, an innovative and interactive model of school science teaching which till then remained on papers as part of policy directives.
+The primary objective of HSTP was to determine the extent to which the existing system of government schooling could accommodate the innovative changes for teaching science.
+HSTP thus was introduced in village schools to investigate whether it would be feasible to introduce the ‘discovery’ approach to learning science in place of the traditional textbook-centred ‘learning by rote' methodology.
 In course of time, the concept of environment-based education was included as an integral part of science teaching.
-The idea behind NSTP was that experimental and field based study would help them to develop an inquisitive attitude.
+The idea behind HSTP was that experimental and field based study would help them to develop an inquisitive attitude.
 The academics in the program were advised by scientists, educators and research students from other institutes.
 The initial push for breaking the inertia was given by the groups from the All India Science Teacher Association (Physics study group) and Tata Institute of Fundamental Research (TIFR).They were joined in 1973 by a group from the University of Delhi which went on to take academic responsibility for the programme.
-IIT's, National Universities, Post Graduate colleges and various other institutes of national importance further contributed to the growth of NSTP.
+IIT's, National Universities, Post Graduate colleges and various other institutes of national importance further contributed to the growth of HSTP.
 The curriculum was developed in collaboration between the university faculty and school science teachers.

 Social Science Programme

-Eklavya started its social science program in 1986 as an experimental project in 8 schools in the Dewas, Narmadapuram and Harda districts of Madhya Pradesh.
+Eklavya started its social science program in 1986 as an experimental project in 8 schools in the Dewas, erstwhile Hoshanagabad Narmadapuram and Harda districts of Madhya Pradesh.
 The program's primary objective was to strengthen pupils' conceptual analysis of social science and to simultaneously develop the ability to critically view the social processes and realities around them.
 As a part of this programme children were seen as active participants in class-room dialogues and transactions wherein ample room was given to include their views and experiences.
 Children were taught the skills of comparing and assessing the information given to them so that they would understand the differences between the realities of their time and place with the realities of another time and place.
 The curriculum was based on two central themes of changing dynamics of society and continuity.
 The programme aimed at making students realise that the change in society was the result of the interests and roles of different sections of the society as they evolved over time.